- Strengths of FRC

 As a rule, FRC limits its investment target area to Fukuoka and Kyushu.
 Specifically, it focuses its investments on the Fukuoka urban area (60% - 90%) that is expected to continue growing significantly into the future, while also investing in other areas of Kyushu (including Okinawa and Yamaguchi Prefectures) and other regions.

-As for investment type, FRC primarily invests in retail facilities, while also investing in such asset types as office buildings, residential properties, hotels and logistic facilities.
+As for investment type, FRC primarily invests in retail facilities, while also investing in such asset types as office buildings, logistic facilities, residences, and hotels.

 04. Growth Strategy

 J-REITs pursue two types of growth – external growth and internal growth.

 - External growth

 - Increase cash flows, which are the source of dividends, by expanding the asset size through additional acquisitions of real estate, etc.

 - Increase cash flows by enhancing the profitability of the real estate, etc. already owned in the portfolio.

 "Act Local, Think Global" is the concept formulated and realized by FRC.

 Real estate is best understood by the people local to the area where it is located.
 FRC makes the best use of its ability to collect information, familiarity with the market and strong industry-administration-academia network, which represent its strengths as a locally based entity.
 By doing so, FRC will realize stable and solid operations and achieve growth.
 At the same time, in order to achieve growth, FRC believes that it is essential to be accountable to the world's capital markets as well as always work to communicate with investors under a stringent compliance policy.

 FRC realizes external growth by vigorously selecting and investing in properties that may generate stable cash flows over a long term.
 By incorporating properties other than retail properties and office buildings into its portfolio, FRC intends to pursue risk diversification within the region.